 Aubin, p.431.

-The villages in oral tradition are all on a trade route.
+The villages are all on a trade route.

-When traders arrive from Kong, at Kondougou a chief replaces the elders: His wives grow provisions for the traders and his sons fetch the kola (toward 1700?)
+When the traders become more numerous, stronger control appears.
+At a village on the trade route (Kondougou) a chief replaces the elders: His wives grow provisions for the newcomers and his sons bring the kola from the forest.

 - Tofanga voluntarily cedes power to Gnapon, who as a warrior represents might.

-Gnapon hides behind a tree and howls.
+Gnapon howls.
 When residents of the enemy village leave to see what is happening, Tofanga escapes.
-He tells Gnapon that he could give [the traditional reward] but as"a woman might come between us," he cedes power instead.
+He tells Gnapon that he could give him a wife [the traditional reward] but as"a woman might come between us," he cedes power instead.

 Here too the words are always the same: "A woman might come between us."
 The defeated Tofanga has no power to cede, but insisting on the voluntary transfer shows that the animist population approves the stronger authority.